mjalleda/Java/Javaassignment/src/Assign1_fundamentalsOne/README.md

 Core Java Fundamentals
 ======================
 I only covered core java topics here.
-Below are Sub-topics of Fundamentals:
+In this page, you will topics of Fundamentals chapter.
 You will find all fundamentals programs in [Here]()

 **Fundamentals:**